 Columbia’s Zuckerman Institute is committed to creating a dynamic and exciting environment for the exploration of the mind and brain.
 Advances in a field as wide as brain science necessitate an approach that transcends disciplines and boundaries.
-To foster a connection between music and sciences, Columbia's Zuckerman Institute has established the Jazz Artist-in-Residence program.
+To foster a connection between music and sciences, Columbia's Zuckerman Institute established the Jazz Artist-in-Residence program in 2019.
 This program sponsors musical artists for a period of engagement, inspiration and discovery at the Institute.

-The inaugural Jazz Artist-in-Residence at Columbia's Zuckerman Institute is pianist and composer Helen Sung.
+The 2023-2024 Jazz Artist-in-Residence at Columbia's Zuckerman Institute is jazz clarinetist Anat Cohen.

-Helen Sung's residency is hosted by Michael Shadlen, MD, PhD, professor of neuroscience and principal investigator at Columbia's Zuckerman Institute, with support from Chris Washburne, PhD, associate professor of music at Columbia University.
-If you would like to meet with her during her residency, please contact Dr. Shadlen.
+Anat Cohen's residency is hosted by Michael Shadlen, MD, PhD, professor of neuroscience and principal investigator at Columbia's Zuckerman Institute, with support from Chris Washburne, PhD, professor of music at Columbia University.

 As the first jazz artist-in-residence at Columbia’s Zuckerman Institute, Helen Sung spent months connecting with researchers about topics ranging from learning and memory to taste and smell.
 This video takes a look at how the experience inspired her, and how she inspired our scientific community: from hosting listening parties to investigate how people hear jazz, to playing for people with dementia and their caregivers.